WSQ Diploma in Design and Development of Learning for Performance (DDDLP)

 Advisory services to guide applicants on the necessary enrolment process are available.

-You are expected to attend all the scheduled classroom training, complete all assignments and fulfil all assessment requirements including the Practicum.
+You are expected to attend all the scheduled classroom training, complete all assignments and fulfil all assessment requirements including the Applied Practice Project (APP).
 It is important to be PUNCTUAL in class attendance as well as submission of assignments.

 You are also required to carry out your own research and self-study outside of training hours.
 As the programme adopts a Flipped Classroom approach, you are expected to complete all pre-reading and homework before coming to class to fully benefit from your learning experience.